Big West Conference: Sports

 The Big West did not sponsor men's volleyball or men's water polo, but it was the primary conference affiliation of several schools that compete in the Mountain Pacific Sports Federation for these sports, respectively.
 In NCAA men's volleyball, UC Irvine has established itself as one of the nation's most elite programs, winning four national championships in 2007, 2009, 2012, and 2013.
-Long Beach State also won men's national volleyball titles in 1991, 2018 and 2019.
+Long Beach State also won men's national volleyball titles in 1991, 2018, 2019, and 2025, three while in the Big West.
+Hawaiʻi also won men's national volleyball titles in 2021 and 2022.
 In NCAA men's water polo, UC Irvine won three national championships in 1970, 1982, and 1989.
 UC Santa Barbara also won a men's water polo title in 1979.

 On May 31, 2016, the Big West announced the conference would sponsor men's volleyball as its 18th sport, with five Big West schools leaving the MPSF to establish the new men's volleyball league.
 Men's volleyball is the third of four sports in which the MPSF has recently seen a mass exodus of teams to join an existing conference in a newly sponsored sport, with men's soccer, men's water polo, and women's lacrosse as the others.
-The men's volleyball membership includes core Big West members Cal State Northridge, Long Beach State, Hawaii, UC Irvine, and UC Santa Barbara.
+The men's volleyball membership includes core Big West members Cal State Northridge, Long Beach State, Hawaiʻi, UC Irvine, and UC Santa Barbara.
 UC San Diego joined as an affiliate to bring the league to the NCAA minimum requirement of 6 teams to receive an automatic bid for the NCAA tournament.

 Big West Commissioner Dennis Farrell explained that adding UC San Diego was not an indicator UC San Diego would be added to the Big West Conference as a full member.
 UC San Diego had recently passed a bill to move all their sports to Division I and was looking for an invite from the Big West Conference.
 UC San Diego has long competed at the Division I level in men's volleyball; the NCAA conducts a single national championship open to all Division I and II members, and scholarship limits in the sport are the same in both divisions.
-The Big West regular season for men's volleyball will be double round-robin, each team playing the others once at home and once on the road.
+The Big West regular season for men's volleyball will be a double round-robin, with each team playing the others once at home and once on the road.
 The Big West Tournament will have all six teams participate in single-elimination rounds with the top two teams receiving semifinal byes.